jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Foreword

 My oldest child enlisted in a beginner Spanish class.
 It wasn't long before the teacher suspected correctly that Spanish was his mother tongue.
-To test him, the teacher quickly showed words of colors typed in a different color.
-My son then to say the color each word was written in.
+To test him, the teacher quickly showed words of colors typed in a different color, so "red" was shown in blue ink for example.
+My son then had to say the color each word was written in.

 Here's an example: